LewisGauss/AI-for-occupancy-management/README.md

 ## Acknowledgments

-The idea was inspired by my work with AI and the public sector @Detecon International GmbH and working with refugees @German Ministry of Defense.
+The idea was inspired by my work with AI and in the public sector as a consultant and working with refugees @German Ministry of Defense.